Tenure-track position in Mathematics

 undergraduate education in a diverse and inclusive environment as well as

-peer-reviewed scholarship.
-Special consideration will be given to candidates
+areas of scholarly interest, but special consideration will be given to

 Responsibilities include: teaching introductory and advanced

-advising undergraduate mathematics majors and minors; collaborating with faculty
+assistants; advising undergraduate mathematics majors and minors; collaborating

-on curriculum design, learning outcomes assessment, and other initiatives; and engage
+with faculty on curriculum design, learning outcomes assessment, and other initiatives;

-in ongoing faculty development and scholarship.
-Successful candidates will,
+and engage in ongoing faculty development and scholarship.
+Successful

-through their teaching, scholarship or service, demonstrate a commitment to
+candidates will, through their teaching, scholarship or service, demonstrate a